- Alumni & Donors

 For Students, Parents, and Guardians

 Courses in the Pre-College Programme are academically rigorous and require significant involvement on the part of participants.
 Class attendance is mandatory for all students, unless they are excused for medical reasons.
-At the end of the programme, students will validate their studies with a final exam.
+At the end of the programme, students will validate their studies with a final exam, including a group oral presentation.
+Transcripts will be sent after the end of the programme.

 A certificate of completion will be awarded to students who: